rkuma183/wilsonmar.github.io/_posts/2016-05-16-windows-10-client-config.md

    ![win10-ie-unblock-389x357-131805](https://user-images.githubusercontent.com/300046/30009870-d55b7876-90e8-11e7-9ac7-b95a5684a70a.jpg)

-1. Check "Continue to prompt when website content is blocked".
+1. Uncheck "Continue to prompt when website content is blocked".
 0. Click "Close" button.